DahliaBloomstone/sinatra-good-person-tracker-app-/spec.md

 PRIORITIZING:

 ORMs and ActiveRecord Unit: Migrations, CRUD Intro, and Associations
 1. Migrations are what we write to make changes to our database.
+Tells AR columns and tables.
 2. The schema changes when we create a new table and run rake db:migrate Schema also changes when we update an existing table and run rake db:migrate.
 3. Tux: how we access objects through ActiveRecord associations defined in our models.